 How would you act in a Social Democracy?
-As the United States free falls into fascism, it is imperative we imagine alternative moves.
+As we free fall into fascism, let’s imagine alternative moves.
 In this collectively produced performance, the assembled performers take socialism as a “fake it ’til you make it” proposition.
-Courtesy the Artists forms a working group out of theater, video and music makers to produce a contemporary, in-process vaudeville that includes the audience in a conversation about what we hate about today, and what we want it to look, act, and be like tomorrow.
-Popular Revolt addresses an increasingly distracted and misinformed public with the riotous, rebellious power of liveness.
-Popular Revolt re-invests revolutionary urgency into historic models of Marxist theater as a way to dismantle Neoliberalism, a global economic force, and an ideology informing the habits we perform every day.
-Looking at Brecht’s Lehrstück, or “learning plays,” of the early Modern era, and Boal’s Theater of the Oppressed, which gave non-actors a critical voice in the 1960s, Courtesy the Artists approaches these forms as a means to create a new language, inflected by the spectacularity of online and televisual cultural technologies.
+Courtesy the Artists forms a working group out of theater, video and music makers to produce a contemporary, in-process variety show that includes the audience in a conversation about what we hate about today, and what we it to be like tomorrow.
+Using open source video technology in combination with office software, Popular Revolt addresses an increasingly distracted public with the riotous, rebellious power of liveness.
+Popular Revolt re-invests revolutionary urgency into historic models of Marxist theater to dismantle Neoliberalism, the global economic force shaping our every day.
+Popular Revolt combines “He Said Yes / He Said No,” (1930), a Lehrstück, or “learning play,” with online sensitivity training programs and the interactive interfaces of dating simulators to explore questions of consent within the spectacle of the contemporary now.